jameson-m-jolley/Scizzors/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please read the `CONTRIBUTING.md` file (to be created) for details on our code of conduct and the process for submitting pull requests.

+## 🛠️ Engineering Principles

+The following standards guide all development and contributions to the Scizzors project:

+1. We will use async/await (some exceptions will be made for simple inline functions).
+2. Pure functions for everything unless absolutely needed.
+3. We will use snake_case, no exceptions.
+4. Global constants will be in the `config.zig` file and will be in all caps.
+    **NOTE:** Keep global constants to a minimum and accompany them with documentation always.
+5. All DSL functions that are C macros or `comptime` Zig will be prefixed with `make_...`.
+6. We will ideally keep all of the code in Zig; some exceptions can be made for C or assembly, though unlikely.
+7. We will leverage compiler-enabled safety features (e.g., debug and safe builds, sanitizers) during development and testing.
+8. Every function/macro that calls another function is required to have a unit test to validate its behavior and correctness.
+    **NOTE:** These tests must be declared in `test` blocks at the bottom of the same file as the code they are testing.

 ## 📄 License